64/cpp-faq/content/faq/iterators.md

 contiguous iterator is a random access iterator where the elements it points to are contiguously ordered in the memory

 #### conclusion:
-In brief Contiguous Iterator is a  Random Access Iterator which is a Bidirectional Iterator then Forward Iterator and input/output iterator.
+In brief Contiguous Iterator is a superset of a Random Access Iterator which is a superset of a Bidirectional Iterator a Forward Iterator and a input/output iterator.

 ### iterator vs pointer:
-As discussed earlier an iterator is just an abstraction of a pointer, but with more consistency (i.e we can't just use pointers for iterating over a linked list as it's not contiguous and lead to UB, but we instead create a custom iterator and move the current stored pointer to a node to the next node whenever moving in a direction).
+As discussed earlier an iterator is just an abstraction of a pointer, but with more consistency (i.e we can't just use pointers for iterating over a linked list as it's not contiguous and lead to UB, but we instead create a custom iterator and move the current stored pointer to some node to the next node if the location has changed).
 pointer:
 ```cpp
 int main() {